PythWare/Gokonworks/README.md

 Scroll down to see GUI examples of the toolkit if you desire to, make sure to read the readme especially requirements section.
 Modders/Gamers should read Modding Workflow section

+Discord server where modders are at is https://discord.gg/bhx3XTuaJG

 # Requirements

 Python 3 and Pillow (installed in command prompt with `python -m pip install pillow`).
 Pillow is a Python imaging library